-The amount expended by a franchisee in obtaining a licence for the right of use of the franchisor's intellectual property and business processes can be made as a separate payment or could be included as a portion of the initial franchise fee (see 3.2).
-This licence fee is paid in addition to the royalty payments that a franchisee is usually required to make to a franchisor for the continued use of the relevant intellectual property and business processes granted by the franchisor under the licence agreement (see 3.3).
+The lump sum amount expended by a franchisee in obtaining a licence for the right of use of the franchisor's intellectual property and business processes can be made as a separate payment or could be included as a portion of the initial fee (see 3.2).
+This upfront licence fee is generally paid in addition to the royalty payments that a franchisee is required to make to a franchisor for the continued use of the relevant intellectual property and business processes granted by the franchisor under the licence agreement (see 3.3).

-In ITC 1726,6 it was held that a licence granted by the State to enable the taxpayer to operate a non-exclusive cellular service for a renewable period of 15 years was not paid for the use of anything, but for the right to conduct a cellular service.
-The court concluded that this right was of such an enduring nature that the licence fee was of a capital nature and therefore not deductible.
-The learned judge noted further that "it would appear that the payment (of the licence fee) is more closely connected with the [taxpayer's] income-earning structure rather than [its] income-earning operations",7 and for that reason could also be regarded as being of a capital nature.
-As regards the annual licence fee payable by the taxpayer, the court found that such recurrent expenditure was paid to maintain the advantage of having the licence and was accordingly of a revenue nature and deductible under the general deduction formula.
+In ITC 1726, it was held that a licence granted by the State to enable the taxpayer to operate a non-exclusive cellular service for a renewable period of 15 years was of such an enduring nature that the licence fee was of a capital nature and therefore not deductible.
+The learned judge noted further that "it would appear that the payment (of the licence fee) is more closely connected with the [taxpayer's] income-earning structure rather than [its] income-earning operations", and for that reason could also be regarded as being of a capital nature.
+As regards the annual licence fee payable by the taxpayer, the court found that the recurrent expenditure was paid to maintain the advantage of having the licence and was accordingly of a revenue nature and deductible under the general deduction formula.